Tooth Extractions in Garden City, GA

 When You Might Need a Tooth Extraction in Garden City, GA

-No dentist likes to extract a tooth, but in some situations, it is the best solution.
+No dentist likes to extract a tooth, but in some situations like these, it is the best solution.

 - You have suffered trauma, and your tooth is broken off so close to the gumline we simply cannot repair it.